filtho/ContrastiveLosses/README.md

 `$wget ftp://ftp.nhgri.nih.gov/pub/outgoing/dog_genome/SNP/2017-parker-data/*`

 Place these files in the Data folder, and then run the above commands.
 The accompanying file dog_superpopulations corresponds to this specific dataset.

+## Some notes:

+Depending on the hardware setup, some minor changes may need to be made for the code to run.
+One issue could be the GPU running out of memory.
+Reducing the batch size in the train_opts file could be one fix.
+For my current setup, I had to explicitly allocate more memory than tensorflow automatically did.
+This can be done by adding the line
+`tf.config.experimental.set_virtual_device_configuration(gpus[0], [tf.config.experimental.VirtualDeviceConfiguration(memory_limit=3500)])`
+a VRAM of 3.5GB should be enough to run the example with the current settings.
+On my machine, one training epoch takes ~25 seconds.

 # Examples for image data
 ## Command line interface
 the same CLI.